 The Otology-Neurotology Division is one of the nation’s premier centers of excellence providing comprehensive patient care for all disease and disorders involving the ear and adjacent skull base in children and adults.
 The division is comprised of neurotologists (ear specialists), audiologists, speech-language pathologists, and physical therapists who work together to provide top-tier clinical care, advanced teaching, and pioneering research.

-Our team: Our neurotologists (ear specialists) are all fellowship trained from the best institutions in the word to provide the most up to date care for ear disorders.
-The division is the largest in the region with 4 neurotologists, 8 audiologists, a physician’s assistant, and a top tier hearing research team.
+Our neurotologists (ear specialists) are all fellowship trained from the best institutions in the world to provide the most up to date care for ear disorders.
+The division is the largest in the region with 4 neurotologists, 8 audiologists, a physician assistant, and a top tier hearing research team.
 We take a comprehensive team approach to every patient we treat to provide optimal outcomes.

 We evaluate and treat approximately 5,000 patients annually, many of whom require care for the following diseases and conditions: